D-Bhatta/Python-Debugging/README.md

    2. `>` starts the 1st line and tells you which source file you’re in.
 After the filename, there is the current line number in parentheses.
    3. Next is the name of the function.
 In this example, since we’re not paused inside a function and at module level, we see `<module>()`.
-   4. -> starts the 2nd line and is the current source line where Python is paused.
+   4. `->` starts the 2nd line and is the current source line where Python is paused.
 This line hasn’t been executed yet.
-In this example, this is line 24 in example_1.py, from the > line above.
+In this example, this is line 24 in example_1.py, from the `>` line above.
-   5. (Pdb) is pdb’s prompt.
+   5. `(Pdb)` is pdb’s prompt.
 It’s waiting for a command
 4. example_2()
-   1. we can print expressions using the p command as well
+   1. we can print expressions using the `p` command
-      1. ll is longlist and prints the function source code
+      1. `ll` is **longlist** and prints the function source code

           ```python
           (Pdb) ll